Triggers and Treasures

 It took me, as it always does, right back to my favorite vacation memory, probably ever.

-Several years ago, I was in Puerto Rico with the Balkan Storm (my husband, if you’re new here).
-We were a few days in, sitting at this little poolside cantina with our drinks, when the sky went from bright to ominous in about thirty seconds.
+Several years ago, I was in Puerto Rico with the Balkan Storm.
+We were a few days in, sitting at this little poolside cantina, when the sky went from bright to ominous in about thirty seconds (totally normal, I learned).

-It was totally normal there; it rained literally every day.
-We grabbed a deck of cards, took the obligatory “can’t stop this party” photo for social media (the absolute ragers that we are), and kept on playing cards and relaxing as the rain came down.
+So we grabbed a deck of cards (the absolute ragers that we are), and kept on playing cards and relaxing as the rain came down.

-And then the actual storm rolled in...I’m talking chairs flying past us into the pool, beach umbrellas taking flight, thunder booming, and rain coming in sideways.
+And then the actual storm rolled in...I’m talking chairs tumbling past us into the pool, beach umbrellas taking flight, thunder booming, and rain just flying everywhere.

-The bartender calmly went around pulling down the little shades around us as Three Little Birds started playing on the sound system.
+The bartender nonchalantly went around pulling down the little "protective" shades around us as Three Little Birds started playing on the sound system.

-He turned it up, and the entire place (probably all of about 20 people) sang along at the top of our lungs, laughing and singing like lunatics as the storm lashed at us, just fully in it.
+He turned it up, and the entire cantina sang along at the top of our lungs, laughing and singing like lunatics as the wind and rain just lashed at us, just fully in it.

 It’s one of those memories I go back to a lot, partly because it’s a fun memory but also because it feels like living proof that even when everything’s chaotic around you, you can still hold on and laugh through it all.